JKUATSES/votingBooth/src/README.md

 # SRC

-This directory contains developement files for the votingbooth.
+This directory contains development files for the voting booth.